Best Personal Finance Tools for Self-Employed Workers 2026

 Question 1: What's Your Biggest Financial Problem Right Now?

 "I don't know where my money goes" → Start with YNAB.
-Irregular income is exactly what it's designed for, and after about two weeks it becomes genuinely eye-opening.
+Irregular income is exactly what it's designed for, and after two weeks it becomes genuinely eye-opening.

 "I need to track business AND personal finances" → Quicken Home & Business.
 Nothing else on this list does both as thoroughly.